-Another thing that I wanted to tell you, and it is something that you should take importance of and that is that, be careful when dealing with storing books or basically whatever you may have onto iCloud.
+Another thing that I wanted to tell you is (and this is pretty important), be careful when you’re storing your books or basically whatever you may have onto your iCloud.

 Apple is really bad at prioritizing your data (that includes your books, photos, contacts, messages, notes, etc. literally everything, you name it) above their simplicity which sometimes can end up as a muddle altogether.

-Honestly speaking, if you’re not careful you are going to find that your hard earned books, notes and highlights that you collected get vanished in just a second from your library.
+Honestly speaking, if you’re not careful you will find that your hard-earned books, notes, and highlights that you’ve collected get vanished in just a second from your library.

 7. Delete and Download Back your Book

 So I suppose you were so curious to find out what I had exactly planned to say to you huh?

 Well, truth is, I’ve actually lost all my books before and it ain’t that long ago.
 (Does yesterday count as “ain’t that long ago” ? haha)